LeoColomb/dispoflare/README.md

 - At least one [zone](https://www.cloudflare.com/learning/dns/glossary/dns-zone/) using Cloudflare.
   If you don't have a zone, you can use [Cloudflare Registrar](https://www.cloudflare.com/products/registrar/).

-All of the used Cloudflare products offer a [free plan](https://www.cloudflare.com/plans/) that allows to try them for personal or hobby projects.
+All the used Cloudflare products offer a [free plan](https://www.cloudflare.com/plans/) that allows to try them for personal or hobby projects.

 ### Deploy